Tharun4153/ec2backup/README.md

 - you need to update your policies

-- I uploaded some screenshots ` Images folder'
+- I uploaded some screenshots  'Images folder'